kibs-tech/kibs-tech.github.io/services_posts/mobile-app-development.md

 ---
 # <i class="fas fa-code icon-mobile-app"></i> Mobile App Development

-Elegant, clean, functional mobile apps.
+Elegant, clean and functional mobile apps.

-## Who is the retainer for

-- no graphic designs
-- no ground breaking never been done before features
-- reusable components

-## Why a retainer is good

-Programming and advances in computing is never ending.
-It seems there is always something that needs implementing, fixing or re-writing.
-That can make maintaining bespoke software really expensive.
-Sticking to the monthly retainer package will help constrain your spending and encourage you to prioritize what work really needs to be done.
+## A new area of development

+Developing mobile apps is new territory for KibsTech.
+However its a natural extension to our technical skill set and its a whole lot of
+ fun.
+We've done one app and are now working on another.

+If you would like an app at a reduced rate whilst we build up a portfolio get in contact now!!

+## Get yer app ere :)

-Send us an email for more details: [{{site.email}}](mailto:{{site.email}})
+Send us an email about your app: [{{site.email}}](mailto:{{site.email}})